BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/README.md

 ## Introduction
 This is an open source implementaion of "3D data acquisition and registration using two opposing Kinects" [1].
 This system is designed for acquiring and recording RGB, depth and skeleton data frames of two Kinects and register their RGB point cloud into a joint coordinate system.

+To make the users life easier, two source codes are released, one for a single Kinect configuration (Single_Kinect_Data_Acquisition), and the other one for applying two oppoosing Kinects to generate 3D RGB point cloud (Double_Kinect_Data_Acquisition_Registration).
+Both of the codes